UKy-GIS/geoawareness/README.md

 We have a few virtual geocaches hidden on campus.
 Find one and tell us what it is at our November 9 event to enter a raffle.
 Geocache raffle winners will be announced starting at 11:30am, so submit your answer in person before that time.
 Winners must be present to accept their prize.
 [Click here to start geocache](https://outragegis.com/uky-geocache/).

 Note: this geocache is not a physical geocache.
 It is a virtual geocache that you can find with your mobile device.
 Make sure your browser has permission to use your location.
 This application will store user locations in a database for educational purposes, but no personally identifiable information is collected.
 Come to our main event and view a real-time map of geocache participant locations.

+## Want to be a Geographer?

+Check out our Spring 2022 course offerings:

+Link to course cards?